MohmmadShiplak/Clinic-Management-System-/README.md

 ## Manage Doctors

-####  Display personal information for each doctor, along with their experience and specializations.
+#### easily access comprehensive information about each of our  medical professionals.
+We provide detailed profiles that include personal backgrounds, years of experience, and specialized expertise

 ## Manage Patients